70 years on: do we understand prevention?

 At the Mental Health Foundation we are all about prevention.

 As a charity we focus on communities of people connected by certain characteristics they share.
 We do not deliver clinical services for people who are in distress.
-When one takes a 'macro' (large-scale or overall) view like this, we don’t forget the individuals, rather we invest energy in understanding what makes people who belong in certain communities or walks of life more vulnerable to developing mental health problems than others.
+When one takes a 'macro' view like this, we don’t forget the individuals, rather we invest energy in understanding what makes people who belong in certain communities or walks of life more vulnerable to developing mental health problems than others.

 However, when we talk about prevention we don’t follow the narrow sense of the term.
 We know that mental health problems affect millions of us, in our families, communities and workplaces.
 We all have mental health that will fluctuate in response to life events.
 It would be unwise to suggest that prevention is only for those who currently feel 'in good health'.